 Discovering Texas BBQ over the last seven years has been one of the great benefits of my move to the Lone Star State.

-When I chose to live in Austin, I had no idea the capital city in Central Texas was ground zero for the state's most delicious smoked meats.
+When I chose to live in Austin, I had no idea Central Texas-style BBQ joints offered some of the state's most delicious smoked meats.

 Franklin Barbecue had already attracted national acclaim; la Barbecue had long lines at its East Austin food truck.
 And yet, many of today's best places hadn't even opened their doors.